 Intermittent Fasting Covers a Lot of Bases

 That’s a lot of mileage.
-In summary, intermittent fasting is an effective way to combat high blood pressure, high cholesterol and atherosclerosis.
+In summary, intermittent fasting effectively combats high blood pressure, high cholesterol, and atherosclerosis.
 Your circulatory system will thank you.

 Systems are Affected by Intermittent Fasting

-The circulatory, digestive, and endocrine systems all play a significant role in weight management.
+The circulatory, digestive, and endocrine systems play a significant role in weight management.
 For starters, the circulatory system includes the heart and blood vessels.
 Next, the digestive system involves the breakdown of food.
-Lastly, the endocrine system release hormones that control growth and development, reproduction and metabolism.
+Lastly, the endocrine system releases hormones controlling growth, development, reproduction, and metabolism.
 This happens through your endocrine system.

 The Circulatory System is a Powerhouse

-The circulation system also helps the body get rid of wastes.
+The circulation system also helps the body get rid of waste.
 This waste includes:

 - Carbon dioxide from respiration (breathing)